rickmugridge/thespian/CommonMockingAntiPatterns.md

 # Nine Common AntiPatterns in JS/TS Mocking Frameworks

-# Rick Mugridge, Hypr, 30 March 2021
+# Rick Mugridge, 30 March 2021

 I've used a variety of existing mocking frameworks in Typescript development over the last 6 years.
 Most are fine for very simple testing, with simple objects/arrays.

-But these all suffered from one or more problems, when mocking or the obejcts concerned get more comples.
+But these all suffered from one or more problems, when mocking or when the objects concerned get more complex.
-For example, when:
+For examples, covered further below:

- - Several mocks are needed, when test driving a class that plays a coordination role and has several dependencies injected into that class.
+ - Several mocks are needed, when test-driving a class that plays a coordination role and has several dependencies injected into that class.
  - A mock call fails with little useful information.
  - The arguments to mocked calls are deeply-nested objects and arrays.
 And:
     - Some fields/values may be randomly generated, or partially generated, so they need to be ignored or matched in a general way.
-    - If the arguments don't quite match, it takes time to work out the difference
+    - If the arguments don't quite match, it takes time to work out the differences.
   - The argument doesn't quite match and I see the actual result is correct.
     When the data is complex, I have to copy JSON output and convert it before I can use it in my test.
   - I need the same mocked call with the same arguments to return different results